leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 }
 ```

 This essentially tells the world, that there is now a new type in our software code, it's a certain class of cars, called `TeslaRoadster`.
 The curly braces `{ }` are always used in C# to show that the code block between them belongs together.
-Again, remember, that whitespace and paragraphs are (mostly) ignored in C#, so it's the same as if we had written.
+Again, remember, that whitespace and paragraphs are (mostly) ignored in C#, so it's the same as if we had written

 ```c#
 class TeslaRoadster {}
 ```

-But, it wouldn't be very readable, because we need to add more to this code block.
+but, it wouldn't be very readable, because we need to add more to this code block.

 So, let's imagine, we have certain data we want to store inside of our car object.
 We want this data to be associated with any car we create, and it should always travel with the car.
 So, let's try this.